ncatlab/nlab-content/pages/15917.md

     Y'' & \stackrel{g}{\longrightarrow} & Y' & \longrightarrow & Y
   }
 $$
-if $g : Y'' \to Y'$ is a weak equivalence and both squares are pullback diagrams, then  $f : X'' \to X'$ is also a weak equivalence.
+if $g \colon Y'' \to Y'$ is a weak equivalence and both squares are pullback diagrams, then  $f \colon X'' \to X'$ is also a weak equivalence.

 ## Properties